• Skip to primary navigation

 Worried about all that oil?
 You can definitely bake turon and still achieve that crunch.

 I first tried that method with these baked apple turon and it worked perfectly.
-Now it’s our preferred way to cook turon.
+Now it’s our preferred way to make turon.
+Check it out.

 How do you make caramel for turon?